thazhemadam/OGCNN/README.md

 - [pymatgen](http://pymatgen.org)
 - [ase](https://wiki.fysik.dtu.dk/ase/)

-It is advised to create a new conda environment and the installing the these packages.
+It is advised to create a new conda environment and then install these packages.
 To create a new environment please refer to the conda documentation on managing environments (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 ## Usage